Overview

 - distorted grading decisions (Sadler, 2009) or

-- students becoming over-dependent on the rubric and less inclined to develop their own judgment by creating, or contributing to the creation of, assessment rubrics ( ).
+- students becoming over-dependent on the rubric and less inclined to develop their own judgement by creating, or contributing to the creation of, assessment rubrics ( ).

 Strategies